For Music Faculty click here

 Past courses taught:Journalism and Society

-Tomas Klvana is a visiting Professor at New York University in Prague and Management Consultant at InReach Global Consulting (www.inreachglobal.com), where he specializes in stakeholder strategies and business communication.
-He is a founder and Vice-President of the Aspen Institute Prague and serves as Chairman of Editorial Board of Aspen Review Central Europe (www.aspeninstitute.cz/en/magazine/)
+Tomas Klvana is a visiting professor at New York University Prague and a professor at Charles University's Department of North American Studies, as well as working as an International Management Consultant specializing in stakeholder strategies and business communication.
+He is a founder of the Aspen Institute Prague and serves on its International Advisory Board.
+He also co-founded the Aspen Review Central Europe, a journal published in Prague and Warsaw.

 Past courses taught: Organizational Communication and its Social Context / Media, Culture and Globalization